H3llblade/42-cursus/README.md

 In this repository, you'll find all my projects created, edited and validated of the 42 Cursus.
 They will updated during the time with new functions, for the reachment of the 100% or more.

 [🖥️ WORK IN PROGRESS PROJECTS 🖥️]
-- Born2beroot (will be added the folder with readme.md in a week)
 - get_next_line (soon)

 [✅ COMPLETED PROJECTS ✅]